Finite Rank Isopairs: INTRODUCTION

-A pair $V=(S,T)$ of commuting pure isometries is a \df{pure algebraic isopair} (or simply a \df{pure isopair}) if there is a nonzero polynomial $q\in \C[z,w]$ such that $q(S,T)=0$.
-The study of pure isopairs was initiated in \cite{AKM}.
-Among the many results in that article, it is shown (see Theorem 1.20) if $V=(S,T)$ is a pure isopair, then there is a square free inner toral polynomial $\fp$ such that $\fp(S,T)=0$ that is minimal in the sense if $q(S,T)=0$, then $\fp$ divides $q$.
-There the notion of a \df{nearly cyclic} pure isopair is introduced.
-Here we consider nearly multi-cyclic isopairs associated with a fixed square free inner toral polynomial $\fp$.
-An isopair $V=(S,T)$ acting on a Hilbert space $\cH$ is called \df{nearly $\ \alpha$-cyclic} if there exist $f_1,...,f_{\alpha} \in \cH$ such that the closure of
+A \df{pure isopair} is a pair of commuting pure isometries.
+A pure isopair $V=(S,T)$ is a \df{pure algebraic isopair} if there is a nonzero polynomial $q \in \C[z,w]$ such that $q(S,T)=0$ and is also referred to as \df{pure $q$-isopair}.
+The study of pure algebraic isopairs was initiated in \cite{AKM} and also discussed in \cite{M12}.
+Among the many results in \cite{AKM} it is shown (see Theorem 1.20) if $V=(S,T)$ is a pure algebraic isopair, then there is a square free inner toral polynomial $\fp$ such that $\fp(S,T)=0$ that is minimal in the sense if $q(S,T)=0$, then $\fp$ divides $q$.
+We call this polynomial $\fp$ the \df{minimal polynomial} of $V$.
+The minimal polynomial of $V$ is unique up to multiplication by a nonzero constant.
+Moreover, in \cite{AKM} the notion of a \df{nearly cyclic} pure isopair is introduced.
+Here we fix a square free inner toral polynomial $\fp$ and consider nearly multi-cyclic pure isopairs with the minimal polynomial $\fp$.